-What captures my eye most, in photography, is the essence of life (Consciousness), as seen through eyes, and faces.
-Composition is key, obviously, but without consciousness somehow being represented...I lose interest quickly.
+What captures my eye most in photography is the essence of life (Consciousness), as seen through eyes, and faces.
+Composition is key, obviously, but without consciousness somehow being represented...I lose interest.
 I never crop my "art."
-I feel that i have the moment to capture a composition through my viewfinder, and that is that.
-I never use "photoshop," or alter my Art images.
-I may change the exposure a bit, as one might when printing with negatives.
-I embrace the instant gratification of digital photography, but I shoot and print like it's film.
+I feel that I have the moment to capture a composition through my viewfinder, and that is that.
+I never use "Photoshop," or alter my Art images.
+I may change the exposure a bit, as one might when printing with negatives… I embrace the instant gratification of digital photography, but I shoot and print like it's film.

-I love Photography.
+I LOVE doing this.
 I take it very seriously, and I have a tremendous amount of fun with it.
 Thank you for taking the time to look at my work.
-Please understand that I am loathe to explain what a particular photograph means.
-I care about what you see in them.
 Over time, I have developed a catalog of items that represent certain things to me, but I care about my viewers triggering of feelings and thoughts, more than mine.